MyOwnRobs/myownrobs/README.md

 ## 🎯 Getting Started

-1.  **Launch the Agent**: After installation, you can launch the agent by calling `myownhadley()` in the R console, or by opening the MyOwnHadley addin through the RStudio Addins menu:
+1.  **Launch the Agent**: After installation, you can launch the agent by calling `myownhadley::myownhadley()` in the R console, or by opening the MyOwnHadley addin through the RStudio Addins menu:
     - Go to `Addins` \> `MyOwnHadley` in RStudio
     - Or use the command palette: `Ctrl/Cmd + Shift + P` → “MyOwnHadley”
 2.  **Start Coding**: Simply describe what you want to accomplish in